Global Privacy Notice

 The first version of this notice was issued in May 2018 and this notice was last updated on the “as amended on” date (if any) on the cover page of this notice.
 Any prior versions of this notice can be obtained by contacting us at email@example.com.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.
-If you wish to update your personal data, please contact your relationship partner or our Law & Compliance team at firstname.lastname@example.org.
+If you wish to update your personal data, please contact your relationship partner or our Regulatory Compliance team at firstname.lastname@example.org.

 In limited circumstances, we will collect information about your criminal convictions and offences.
 This happens where we are required to do so for legal or regulatory purposes (for example, where required pursuant to anti-money laundering laws) or where you have provided us with such information as it is necessary for a specific service we are providing.